Winterwell Associates Ltd: Standard Terms and Conditions

 4. Confidentiality

-1. Winterwell agrees to hold all information provided by the Client confidential where the Client so specifies, save where such information is known to Winterwell already, or exists already in the public domain, until, either the information enters the public domain, or Winterwell is given the same information by a third party, or is released from its confidentiality requirement by the Client, or the Client is found in breach of contract with Winterwell by a court of law (including non-payment of account) or three years have elapsed - whichever is the sooner.
+1. Winterwell & the Client (the Receiver) agree to hold all information provided by the other party (the Provider) as confidential where the Provider so specifies, save where such information is known to the Receiver already, or exists already in the public domain, until, either the information enters the public domain, or the Receiver is given the same information by a third party, or is released from its confidentiality requirement by the Provider.

 3. Data supplied by the Client to Winterwell for the purposes of the contract shall remain the property of the Client.
-The Client may at any point request the deletion of any such data or of any analysis created from such data, including software artifacts - such as a trained neural network.
+The Client may at any point request the deletion of any such data.

 5. Materials Supplied